github/docs/content/code-security/security-advisories/global-security-advisories/editing-security-advisories-in-the-github-advisory-database.md

 shortTitle: Edit Advisory Database
 ---

-## About editing advisories in the {% data variables.product.prodname_advisory_database %}
+## Editing advisories in the {% data variables.product.prodname_advisory_database %}

-Security advisories in the {% data variables.product.prodname_advisory_database %} at [github.com/advisories](https://github.com/advisories) are considered global advisories.
+The advisories in the {% data variables.product.prodname_advisory_database %} are global security advisories.
+For more information about global security advisories, see "[About global security advisories](/code-security/security-advisories/global-security-advisories/about-global-security-advisories)."

 Anyone can suggest improvements on any global security advisory in the {% data variables.product.prodname_advisory_database %}.
 You can edit or add any detail, including additionally affected ecosystems, severity level or description of who is impacted.
 The {% data variables.product.prodname_security %} curation team will review the submitted improvements and publish them onto the {% data variables.product.prodname_advisory_database %} if accepted.
 {% ifversion fpt or ghec %}
 Only repository owners and administrators can edit repository-level security advisories.
 For more information, see "[Editing a repository security advisory](/code-security/security-advisories/editing-a-security-advisory)."{% endif %}

-## Editing advisories in the GitHub Advisory Database

 1. Navigate to https://github.com/advisories.
 1. Select the security advisory you would like to contribute to.